DennySWijaya/NextCloudPI-local/README.md

      - Enable nc-prettyURL, can hide PHP process in the address bar to some extent.
      - Enable nc-static-ip, add with prepared IP Address

+#### 8. Create Users (and Groups)

+- Allow other users to access Nextcloud instance.
+     - Login using Admin panel, then click profile on the top right, and choose Account
+     - To make a new account, click 'New Account' and input the new account informations, then clcik 'Add new account' to ready the account.
+     - To make a new group, click the '+' icon beside Groups, set the group name, and press enter or click arrow icon next to the text box.

+- Groups allows multiple users to share the same resource in the same group.

+- Sharing folder an still be done by allowing sharing certain folders to certain users.